 (I will not draw any conclusions about this lady based on how rape-y she made a love interest on her show.
 I consider this an act of good faith.
 I also hear that she’s a pretty solid playwright.)

 The point is, Rebeck isn’t the showrunner for Season 2, the first episode of which is currently available on Hulu.
 I’m watching it now!
 The first song is called (I’m guessing) “Moving On” and I for one am relieved.
 So now we’re getting ready for Broadway.
 And everything’s coming up roses!

 Fingers crossed, anyway.
 The Worst Actor On Television still lurks in the wings, Frank.
 Never forget.

-Posted on January 29, 2013, in TV and tagged Broadway, Debra Messing, I do love a dance sequence, Jack Davenport, Katharine McPhee, Marilyn Monroe, sekrit boyfriend, Smash, Theresa Rebeck.
+Posted on January 29, 2013, in All the Spoilers, TV and tagged Broadway, Debra Messing, I do love a dance sequence, Jack Davenport, Katharine McPhee, Marilyn Monroe, sekrit boyfriend, Smash, Theresa Rebeck.
 Bookmark the permalink.
 4 Comments.